Brussels chides Turkey on 'sofagate' von der Leyen snub | DW | 07.04.2021

 She was seated opposite the Turkish foreign minister, who would normally be considered below her in the protocol pecking order.

-As president of the European Commission, von der Leyen is head of the EU executive, while, as European Council president, Charles represents member state governments.
+As president of the European Commission, von der Leyen is head of the EU executive, while, as European Council president, Charles Michel coordinates between the leaders of the EU member states, especially during summits.
 If anything, von der Leyen's post is considered the more senior and important.

 Brussels expects both to be treated with the protocol that would be reserved for a head of government.